my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Kassam Stadium RA

-    -   Speed limit is 40m/h, if you have a long distance from the next RA, go 4th gear; if you have a short distance from the next RA, use 3rd gear; need to <span style='color:chartreuse'>brake first</span> to 25-26 m/h before changing to 2nd gear;
+    -   Speed limit is 40m/h, if you have a long distance from the next RA, go 4th gear; if you have a short distance from the next RA, use 3rd gear; need to <span style='color:#32CD32'>brake first</span> to 25-26 m/h before changing to 2nd gear;
     -   approaching speed: 17-18 m/h;

--   <span style='color:chartreuse'>Middle lane</span> on RAs
+-   <span style='color:#32CD32'>Middle lane</span> on RAs

     -   Littlemore RA: